the-gigi/auto-web-login/README.md

 $ osacompile -o CloseTabs.scpt CloseTabs.applescript
 ```

-Alright. we got ou compiled script, and we have
+Alright. we got our compiled script, and we have a
 Launched [auto_web_login.plist](auto_web_login.plist) file.
 All we need to bring this masterpiece to a glorious end is to drop the file
 into `~/Library/LaunchAgents` and load it